- Published 3 months ago on

 The other mystery lies in the predominant ethnic groups centred on ancient cultures that visitors will come across at the end of the road, apart from the natural facets of this trek.

-Tsum and Nubri are the two ethnicities centred on the region, but Tsum remains concealed from the general public view in contrast to Nubri, which was already accessible to travellers since the 1950s and flourished since then, which allowed it to continue to date with ancient legacies.
+Tsum and Nubri are the two ethnicities centred on the region.
+Still, Tsum remains concealed from the general public view in contrast to Nubri, which was already accessible to travellers since the 1950s and flourished since then, which allowed it to continue to date with ancient legacies.

 As it is the holiest Himalayan pilgrimage located in Gorkha, travelling through Tsum valley would be like taking a walk down the lanes of history.
 You will find engraved writings and sketches of Buddhist deities and sacred prayers as you drag your fingers over the ancient stone walls.